 This is a common concern attached to Berber carpets.
 Things can get caught in the loops.
 However, it requires a lot of force to snag a Berber.

 Dragging furniture on a Berber carpet can cause visible snagging.
 Driving a toy car or a pet’s claw isn’t a threat to the loop structure.
 It won’t cause a run even if a loop is pulled out.
 Your carpet won’t unravel.
 It’s going to be perfectly alright.

 Another con is that the Berber carpet isn’t exactly the softest carpet available.
 It’s a low-pile and looped carpet.
 It won’t be as gentle underfoot.
 This is even more prominent in Olefin fiber.

 The tough looped structure makes it an attractive scratching ground for pets.

 Are you tired of having smelly rugs with pet stains all over?
 Well there’s a solution to that!
 Choose the best pet friendly rug and stop worrying!

-That’s it folks.
+That’s it, folks.
 Go ahead.
 Buy your favorite Berber carpet.
-Your cute pets won’t be its enemies.
+Your cute pets won’t be their enemies.
 The carpet won’t be ruined even if they scratch on it some time.